 Have you written your Will?
-According to a survey by Prudential in 2016, over half (59 per cent) of UK adults have not written a Will.
-This means that if they die, their money, property and possessions will be shared out according to the law rather than their wishes.
+According to a survey by Interactive Investor in 2019 only 1 in 5 UK adults have written a Will.
+This means that those who have not written a Will will have their money, property and possessions will be shared out according to the law when they die, rather than their wishes.

 No one wants to think about what might happen when they’re no longer around.
 But making a Will and discussing it with your family can clarify your plans and help family members prepare for the future, particularly younger generations.